Super-Fluid/heqet-app-build/README.md

     cp heqet-app/.stack-work/dist/x86_64-osx/Cabal-1.22.5.0/build/heqet/heqet ./build/heqet

-A quirk that I haven't fixed yet is that you must be in the `build` directory to run the `heqet` executable and have it find the static files.
+A bug is that you must be in the `build` directory to run the `heqet` executable and have it find the static files.

     cd build
     ./heqet